DAF F241 series: History

 Introduced at IAA in September 1973 the '2800' was DAF's replacement for the comfortable and certainly not outdated 2600.
 The DAF 2800 had the first European intercooled turbodiesel under the hood of its new tilt cab.
 The 11.6 litre DKS engine produced 320 HP and 1260 Nm.
-Other engine choices were the turbocharged 280 HP DKTD and the naturally aspirated 250 HP DKA.
+Other engine choices were the turbocharged 280 HP DKTD, the DKT with 260 HP, and the naturally aspirated 250 HP DKA.
 While based on the modular design of the 1970 F218 cab, the front of F241 cab was redesigned and the new wider cab required the use of a set of three wipers, a distinguishing characteristic of the range.
 Gearboxes with 12 or 16 speed were offered from ZF, or 13 speed and twin splitter from Fuller.
 Cabs and engines were also delivered to Ginaf, the Dutch manufacturer of all wheel drive trucks.

 In 1975 the more comfortable yet "Superliner" model was added to the lineup in Britain; these luxurious trucks were aimed at users plying the route to the Middle East.
-They were converted by a caravan builder in Englands West Country.
+They were converted by a caravan builder in England's West Country.
 To meet Sweden's safety standards since 1975 every F241 and F218 cab got high tension steel adjustment.
 To meet regulation in Italy that put a lower limit for the number of horsepower per GCWR at 44 ton, output of the exceptional 2800 DKSI was in 1977 boosted to 353 HP and 1410 Nm.
 This special version 2800 was only sold in Italy and was continued to be supplied until the Ati engines came.